puneeth734/DSA-IN-JAVA/README.md

-this is my dsa practice  during watching "Apna college" tutorail
+this is my dsa practice  during watching "Apna college" tutorial